 As a key part of her remarkably diverse legal career, Ms. Carr served for many years in the healthcare industry as Associate General Counsel for Syncor International Corporation, which was later acquired by Cardinal Health.
 Representing the nuclear pharmacy division in a variety of matters, Ms. Carr was responsible for and negotiated hundreds of transactions relating to or arising out of the sale, handling and transportation of radioactive isotopes used in noninvasive diagnostic procedures.
 On behalf of Syncor and later Cardinal, she also managed litigation matters, SEC and other regulatory filings, corporate governance, and the development of crisis communication plans.

-She continues to repeatedly demonstrate her versatility in transactional substantive law while representing large teaching hospitals and a university medical school in matters extending from development and review of hospital policies to medical research and acquisitions of equipment and services.
+She continues to repeatedly demonstrate her versatility in transactional substantive law while representing large teaching hospitals, a well-known national healthcare provider, and a university medical school in matters extending from development and review of hospital policies to medical research, privacy, data security, technology, and acquisitions of equipment and services.
+In addition, Ms Carr is privacy and data security and transactional counsel to a large international travel leisure company.

 Education, Honors and Distinctions